cdd/rspec-multiprocess_runner/README.md

     $ multirspec -H master.local -p 2222 -s [Files]

 N.B.
-If you must include the same files for the slaves as the master.
+You must include the same files for the slaves as the master.

 A corresponding set up for a slave node using SSH would be: